Isabelle Charest

+Sports

-In 1994 she was a member of the Canadian relay team which won the silver medal in the 3000 metre relay competition.
+In 1994, she was a member of the Canadian relay team which won the silver medal in the 3000 metre relay competition.
 In the 1000 m event she finished sixth and in the 500 m contest she finished seventh.

-Four years later she won the bronze medal with the Canadian team in the 3000 metre relay competition.
+Four years later, she won the bronze medal with the Canadian team in the 3000 metre relay competition.
 In the 500 m event as well as in the 1000 m contest she finished seventh.

 At the 2002 Games she won her second bronze medal with the Canadian relay team in the 3000 metre relay competition.
 In the 500 m event she finished fourth.

 Charest was the Chef de Mission for Team Canada at the 2018 Winter Olympics.

-Controversies
+Politics

+She was elected to the National Assembly of Quebec in 2018 and was re-elected in 2022.

 In February 2019, Charest was criticized by members of the Quebec Liberal Party over comments she made calling hijabs a symbol of oppression.
 She said that wearing a hijab does not correspond to Quebec values and keeps women from flourishing.
 "For me, the hijab is not something women should be wearing because it does have, at some point, significance of oppression of women and the fact they have to cover themselves," she said.

+She did not seek re-election in the 2026 general election.